-Because of that, the risk of getting yourself into trouble while rooting device is anywhere from high to very high.
+Because of that, the risk of getting yourself into trouble while rooting a device is anywhere from high to very high.

 That holds especially true if you do not consider yourself as someone with advanced knowledge of the craft.

-Ultimately, when it comes to learning how to root your Android device, you are doing nothing but tampering your Android device’s software and operating system.
+Ultimately, when it comes to learning how to root your Android device, you are doing nothing but tampering with your Android device’s software and operating system.

 We don’t know how to put it any other way, but one wrong move while rooting your Android device essentially means that your smartphone device stops working—perhaps forever.